luke-jj/themoviedb-downloader/README.md

 Execute the downloader `node downloader.js 'lord of the rings' 123` to download the info of a given movie and id.
-The movie name is the filename used by the downloader to same the movie info as JSON.
+The movie name is the filename used by the downloader to save the movie info as JSON.

 Create the folder `output/` if required.